common-voice/CorporaCreator/README.rst

 Language Dependent Cleaning
 ``````````````````````````````

-In addition to the language independent plugin `common.py`_  ``create-corpora`` has a plugin for each language in the alpha ``clips.tsv`` release.
-Each one of these plugins is responsible for cleaning the sentences in its corresponding language.
-So, for example, there is a plugin `en.py`_ for English that is responsible for cleaning the English sentences.
+In addition to the language independent plugin `common.py`_  ``create-corpora`` can also support language-dependent cleaning.
+In order to add language-dependent cleaning, create a plugin named `LOCALE.py` in the `preprocessors` folder with a function definition also named `LOCALE`, where `LOCALE` is whatever ISO language-code is.
+NOTE: hyphens are not supported, so something like `zh-TW` would be named `zhTW.py`.

-The language dependent cleaning is done by an appropriately named method in the language's plugin.
-So, for example, the cleaning for English is done by the ``en()`` method in `en.py`_:
+For example, the cleaning for English would be done by the ``en()`` method in a file named `en.py`_:

 ::